Littlejohns Tree Frog

 Why They’re at Risk

-• Small, Fragmented Populations: There are only around five known populations remaining, completely isolated and with very limited gene flow between them.
+• Small, Fragmented Populations: Only around three known populations are remaining, completely isolated and with very limited gene flow between them.

 • Chytrid Disease: Like many amphibians, this species is highly susceptible to chytridiomycosis, which attacks the skin and disrupts vital respiratory and water regulation processes.